burlachenkok/exploring-python3/python3-note.md

 ## Package Managers

 To have the ability to launch the project in Python which is big enough you typically need to install the extra libraries.
-The culture of Python scripts development (and in fact reallife circumstances of Python interpreter development itself) rely on huge utilization of external libraries.
+The culture of Python script development (and in reality Python interpreter development itself) relies on huge utilization of external libraries.

 Two pretty standard ways to install libraries for Python are installation via `pip` and `conda` package managers.